 Who are we?

-CASE is a student-run association focused on maintaining the strong feeling of community among all students currently enrolled in English Literature and/or Creative Writing courses offered by the English Department at Concordia University.
+CASE is a student-run association focused on maintaining the strong feeling of community among all thanks latest no deposit casino bonuses uk 2020 currently enrolled in English Literature and/or Creative Writing courses offered by the English Department at Concordia University.
 We also act as a liaison between the English student body and the Department, the CSU (Concordia Student Union) and ASFA (Arts and Science Federation of Associations).

 What do we do?